gdelfresno/django-exception-blame/README.md

 ## Overview

 Basically it looks in the exception traceback and search for the line number of the first file of your reopsitory that raised the exception.
-It uses git to blame the author of that file and line number, then adds the info to the request metadata.
+It uses git to blame the author of that file and line number, then adds the info to the request metadata with key `BLAMED_DEVELOPER`.

 Only for use with `DEBUG=True`